-This page contains links to a series of recordings related to the book Media & Society: production, content & participation and the course Media & Society at The University of Queensland.
+This page contains links to a series of animations and recordings related to the book Media & Society: production, content & participation and the course Media & Society at The University of Queensland.

 The Industrial Production of Meaning